miroswan/vagrant_spec/README.md

 # vagrant_spec

 Vagrant Spec is a Vagrant plugin that makes integration testing for deployments to clustered systems a breeze.
-It also seperates the build and deployment steps to clearly delineate pipeline tasks.
+It also separates the build and deployment steps to clearly delineate pipeline tasks.

 ## Why not use TestKitchen or vagrant-serverspec?